privacyguides/privacyguides.org/docs/maps.md

 </div>

-Despite being less privacy-focused than our other recommendations, HERE WeGo uses its own proprietary map data and is therefore a good alternative for users who live in regions where OpenStreetMap is insufficient.
+Unlike the previous recommendations, HERE WeGo uses its own proprietary map data and is therefore a good option for users who live in regions where OpenStreetMap is insufficient.
 In fact, HERE's map data is used by several car manufacturers for their built-in navigation systems.

 ## Criteria